Contracts of Adhesion: Everything You Need to Know

 Other businesses that commonly use adhesion contracts are cable companies, cell phone providers, airlines, online vendors, and hotels.
 For instance, when you purchase an airplane ticket, you do not sit down with an airline representative to negotiate terms in the contract, such as the departure time, ticket price, and cabin temperature.

-Although contracts of adhesion are important in the business world, there is lots of disagreement about how fair they are.
+Contracts of adhesion are legal and important in the business world.
+However, there is lots of disagreement about how fair they are.
 Courts scrutinize contracts of adhesion carefully.
 Sometimes, they void specific provisions on the basis of potential inequality in bargaining power, overall unfairness, and unconscionability.

 Courts use the following factors when determining the fairness or lack thereof in a contract of adhesion: